btruemn/foundryvtt-rasberry-pi-4/README.md

 9. Now it's time to setup HTTPS for your domain.
 Create SSL certificates using Certbot.
 Follow the instructions [here](https://certbot.eff.org/lets-encrypt/debianbuster-nginx).
 10. Update the nginx config file to use port 443 and the SSL certificates you created.
 Again, make sure to replace `your.hostname.com`: `nano
 ```
-# the filename would be either "your.domain.com" or "foundryvtt", but it
+# the filename needs to be "your.hostname.com"
-# really does not matter as long as it's unique and descriptive for you.

 # Define Server
 server {